edwardcrichton/BToolkit/README.md

 The BToolkit is a toolkit supporting software development with the B-method.

 The B-Method was initially devised by Jean-Raymond Abrial during his time at the Programming Research Group at the University of Oxford.
-Then the makings of the B tools were developed at BP Research.
-BP granted the rights to B-Core (UK) Ltd. The B-Toolkit was developed at B-Core by Ib Sorensen and David Neilson from 1992.
+Then the B tools were developed at BP Research.
+BP granted the rights to these tools to B-Core (UK) Ltd. The B-Toolkit was developed at B-Core by Ib Sorensen and David Neilson from 1992.

 The source code to the B-Toolkit has been posted in memory of Ib Sorensen by B-Core.
 [Ib Sorensen - In memoriam](http://www.cs.ox.ac.uk/news/448-full.html)